RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

     } else if (close_mask >> j) & 1 == 1 { // If that char is a ')' we decrease the depth (we exit from a sub expression)
         depth -= 1;
     } else {
-        if depth == 0 { // If the depth is 0, we are a top level, outside of parentheses.
+        if depth == 0 { // If the depth is 0, we are at a top level, outside of parentheses.
 And it is a '+' sign. last_op_at_depth_zero = current_idx;
             if current_idx >= ideal_pos { // If we have reached the ideal position (chunk / NUM_THREADS).
 So we add this '+' sign to the splitting indices.
                 final_indices.push(current_idx);